 Restoring East Maui’s capacity to feed Hawaiʻi

-The Hawaiian people were once able to produce an abundance of food by farming at the source of, and with the natural flow of stream water from mauka (upland) to makai (sea).
+The Hawaiian people are capable of producing an abundance of food by farming at the source, and with the natural flow of stream water from mauka (upland) to makai (sea).

 East Maui Farm is an initiative to inspire the return to Hawaiian natural farming in order to re-materialize local food security goals.